bishopcais/transcript-worker/README.md

 The "interim" channel only contains intermediate results while the "final" channel only has the full sentence results.
 You can use CELIO's transcript object to subscribe to these topics.

-The messages are JSON strings with the following format:
+The messages are javascript objects with the following format:
 ```javascript
 {
   channel: "channel_num",